MirriamJepleting/MirriamJepleting.github.io/_tabs/Resume.md

 ## 🧭 Profile Summary
 Results-driven professional with a strong foundation in **data analytics, information technology, and systems management**.
-Experienced in **data collection, processing, visualization, and interpretation** using tools such as Python, Excel, and Power BI.
+Experienced in **data collection, processing, visualization, and interpretation** using tools such as **Python, Excel, and Power BI**.
 Passionate about leveraging data to enhance decision-making, efficiency, and performance across education, business, and research contexts.
 Recognized for strong tutoring, analytical, and communication skills with a commitment to continuous learning and mentoring others.